mraath/marty-mix/content/PMU/PMU Fix WiX v3.md

 ![[PMU Fix WiX v3 Signtool issue.png]]
 I had a look at the mentioned directory and in my case this file does exist.
 This is most likely (as the error shows) and issue with the signing certificate not being found.
+The tool is in the following directory on my PC: C:\Program Files (x86)\Microsoft SDKs\ClickOnce\SignTool
 - [ ] The fix will be done and documented in future

 ## OLD Non valid links